FranciscoZacarias/noname/README.md

 #### Shader programs
 - Edit, compile and upload shader programs at runtime just by opening the file, editing the code and saving it.
 - Shader is compiled at runtime and uploaded it do the GPU.
 If compilation fails, prints the shader error string and shader is not uploaded but the program keeps running.

+### Save file
+- There's a save file that keeps the relevant Game_State on disk.
+CTRL+S saves the level (Camera and cubes).
+There is no visual feedback for saving, just look at the terminal!
+Only one save file is supported.
+- On startup, it loads the save game.
+If it fails, just has some default cube data.
+- Format is literally a Memory Copy of the camera structure into the file and then Memory Copy of all the cubes.
+There is no other information.
+Load first bytes as the sizeof(Camera) and then load sizeof(Cubes) until you reach EOF.

+### Renderer
+- There are no meshes.
+Cubes, arrows and quads (which are all the rendered objects in this program) are defined mathematically and the renderer has enough context to know how to render them.
+- Program is rendered into a MSAA offscreen FBO that aplies anti aliasing.
+Then this is copied into a intermidiate FBO that applies post processing (No post processing is happening in the program though).
+Then it is rendered into texture quad, which is the actual screen.
+- Font rendering.
+I use stb_truetype.h to load the font data into a struct and save the atlas.
+Then I've implemented culling and rendering the flipped texture.

 ## My personal thoughts on this project.
 ### Goal